How We Saw the Northern Lights in Jasper National Park, Canada

 And not just cold either, it had to be WAAY below freezing!
 We got lucky!
 Our first night in Jasper, it got down to as low as -21°F (-29°C) while we were on the hunt.
 And trust me, that is cold!
 We couldn't be outside of the car for longer than 10 minutes, even with four layers on!
 It's the kind of cold that pierces your skin and makes you miss the warmth back home; we are from Miami so we were NOT used to this!
 To anyone that is planning on doing some Aurora hunting, make sure to invest in warm clothing: snow boots, thermals, gloves, and a winter jacket.
 Rule of thumb: if it's so cold that your skin hurts, it's cold enough.

-Third, there couldn't be any light pollution.
+3. There couldn't be any light pollution.

 We chose Jasper for that exact reason!
 Jasper is a Dark Sky Reserve meaning light pollution is kept to a minimum because of the Jasper Planetarium nearby; however, that only excludes artificial lights.
 We needed to be clear of all light, including moonlight.
 The night we got to Jasper was the night of the new moon which meant everything was pitch black.
 The conditions were perfect.